"Mexican hot chocolate" walnut butter

-but besides the point, they're just absolutely delicious. unfortunately, my parents did not store these the correct way (you're supposed to freeze them so that they don't go rancid, because of the high fat content), so I needed to use them up ASAP.
+They're also absolutely delicious.
+Unfortunately, my parents did not store these the correct way (you're supposed to freeze them so that they don't go rancid, because of the high fat content), so I needed to use them up ASAP.

 I added a ton to the flourless chocolate zucchini walnut bread I made in my last post, which also included this walnut butter.

-I'm not as creative as CA Walnuts, who (in accordance with Spoon University) were lovely enough to send me on a harvest tour last October, but I did manage to use a food processor for the first time (!!) to made my own nut butter. it's so easy, even I could do it.
+I'm not as creative as CA Walnuts, who (in accordance with Spoon University) was lovely enough to send me on a harvest tour last October, but I did manage to use a food processor for the first time (!!) to make my own nut butter.
+It's so easy, even I could do it.

 - 4 cups raw walnuts

 - 2 tbsp honey